CHH/CHH.github.io/_posts/2011-10-28-what-i-like-about-tilt.markdown

 title: What I like about Tilt
 layout: post
 tags:
-    - Opinion
+    - Programming
 custom_excerpt: >
     Tilt is a templating library for Ruby.
 It's kind of an aggregator for templating engines &mdash; and I like it.
 ---
 [Tilt](https://github.com/rtomayko/tilt) is a templating library for **Ruby**.
 It's not an engine, but kind of an aggregator for templating engines and provides adapters to _Erubis_, _Markdown_ and even for _LESS_ and _SASS_.
 It's kind of a "Meta" Templating Engine.
 Here is what I like about it.